isomerpages/moe-ast-olive/index.md

       alt: online speaker series
   - infopic:
       title: OLive Platinum Job Opportunities
-      description: If you are a retiring or retired MOE officer and are keen to receive email alerts on future job opportunities, please complete the online registration to...
+      description: If you are a retiring or retired MOE officer, join our OLive Platinum Community to email alerts on future job opportunities.
       button: Click to read more!
       url: /olive/spotlight/olive-platinum-job-opportunities/
       image: /images/retirement-beach-small.jpeg